KioskForge v1.07 Change Log

 Version 0.21 (2025.05.15)

-1. The daily upgrade process has been enhanced significantly as snap likes to keep many large files around forever.
-These files are now removed on a daily basis, if the kiosk has internet access, so that they don't grow to 5-10 gigabytes in size.
+1. The daily upgrade process has been significantly enhanced, as Snap tends to keep many large files around forever.
+These files are now removed daily if the kiosk has internet access, so they don't grow to 5-10 gigabytes.

 2. The daily kiosk upgrade process is now a bit more graceful as Chromium is stopped before the upgrade process starts.

-3. This release contains many small internal changes due to a major code cleanup, which should not affect the product in any way.
+3. This release contains many minor internal changes resulting from a major code cleanup, which should not affect the product in any way.

 Version 0.20 (2025.05.05)

 1. A new option, wifi_country, was added because Wi-Fi 5G networks mostly worked, but not always.
-This option is used to specify the host country that the kiosk is placed in.
-It is a two-letter abbreviation ("us" = the US, "dk" = Denmark", etc.).
+This option specifies the host country where the kiosk is located.
+It is a two-letter abbreviation ("us" = the US, "dk" = Denmark, etc.).

-2. A new option, wifi_hidden, was added because Linux likes to know this beforehand, so that it can scan quickly or more slowly, depending on whether or not the Wi-Fi network is visible or not.
+2. A new option, wifi_hidden, was added because Linux likes to know this beforehand, so it can scan more quickly or more slowly depending on whether the Wi-Fi network is visible.

-3. A problem was fixed in KioskForge verify Example.kiosk because it did not report missing options, which basically meant that KioskForge verify accepted kiosks that were invalid as they lacked one or more fields aka options.
+3. A problem was fixed in the KioskForge verify Example.kiosk command: it did not report missing options, which meant KioskForge verify accepted kiosks that were invalid because they lacked one or more fields (aka options).

 4. Various cosmetic changes.